options4good/Home-ASIC-Miner-Stats-Monitoring-Application/README.md

 <b>Activity =</b> displays the activity of the submitted shares or block found of each miner in real time.<br><br>

 <h2>What are the upcoming features?</h2>
 I am open to feedback and future requests to enhance the capability of this application.
 Please do not hesitate to write up an issue if you notice anything not working properly.
-Alternatively you can reach out via Reddit: https://www.reddit.com/r/Options4Good/<br><br>
+Alternatively, you can reach out via Reddit: https://www.reddit.com/r/Options4Good/<br><br>

 <h2>Installation, Configuration & Start</h2>
 <b>Linux Dependencies</b><br><br>